istio/istio/docs/samples/bookinfo.md

 ---
+title: Bookinfo - A Polyglot Microservice App
+headline: 'Bookinfo - A Polyglot Microservice App'
+sidenav: doc-side-samples-nav.html
 bodyclass: docs
-headline: 'Bookinfo - A Polyglot Microservice App'
 layout: docs
-title: Bookinfo - A Polyglot Microservice App
 type: markdown
-sidenav: doc-side-demos-nav.html
 ---

-In this demo, we will deploy a simple app that displays information about a book, similar to a single catalog entry of an online book store.
+In this sample, we will deploy a simple app that displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.